Date of birth : May 04 1940

 Peter Gregg was born in New York City.
-From his early youth, he was passionate about racing and race-cars.
+From his early youth, he was passionate about racing and racing cars.
 At the age of 14, he read an article about an Osca 1500 in Road & Track.
 Immediately he envisioned himself behind the wheel of a sports car racer, driving the Targa Florio or the Mille Miglia.
 Curiously he always imagined himself in a red Italian car, even though his major successes were always in German cars.
 His passion for Italian cars made him study the Italian language.
-After Peter Gregg graduated from high school, he attended the Piero Taruffi’s driving school in Italy.
-Back in Italy, he started racing in SCCA Club Races in a Corvette.
-Summer 1964 he bought his first real racecar, a Porsche 904 Carrera GTS.
+After Peter Gregg graduated from high school, he attended Piero Taruffi’s driving school in Italy.
+After his return from Italy, he started racing in SCCA Club Races in a Corvette.
+In the Summer of 1964, he bought his first real racecar, a Porsche 904 Carrera GTS.
 His first step in the Porsche camp that he would virtually not leave until his death in 1980.

 First race outings